 - Last on December 31, 2020, office tools have been used up with a value of Rp600,000.00

 Actually, the form of a general journal does not show directly and comprehensively how much profit or loss occurs to the company.
-The picture becomes clearer when a journal entry is including in the ledger.
-As the ledger already summarizes the transaction from the journal and shows the balance of debit and credit from each account as the above example.
-For loss or gain can be seen when an accounting period is over and the balancing of the ledger account in the income statement.
+The picture becomes clearer when a journal entry is included in the ledger.
+As the ledger account already summarizes the transaction from the journal and shows the balance of debit and credit from each account as in the above example.
+Loss or gain can be seen when an accounting period is over and the balancing of the ledger account in the income statement.

-Well, that’s a quick review of what a ledger is, the type, and the function and example you can apply to business.
-The ledger of the second step in the Accounting Cycle is simple.
+Well, that’s a quick review of what a ledger account is, the type, and the function and example you can apply to business.
+The second step of the ledger format in accounting is simple.
 Meaning the law is mandatory and cannot be ignored by every company in managing finances to make fewer mistakes, and avoid the risk of business failure.

-If you run a business of various types of transactions and manually write a ledger, you will have difficulty.
+If you run a business of various types of transactions and manually write a ledger account, you will have difficulty.
 Moreover, the writing of the ledger must be detailed and clear to facilitate reporting financial transactions in a company.
-Currently, there are many accounting software that provide ledger creation features up to the stage of financial statements automatically and in real-time.
+Currently, there are many accounting software that provides ledger account creation features up to the stage of financial statements automatically and in real-time.

 HashMicro provides Accounting Software with the most comprehensive features that can help create your business ledger.
-With the software coming from HashMicro, not only finance can be maintained, but others like stock management and more.
+With the software coming from HashMicro, not only can maintain finance but others like stock management and more.